ac1ja/gc-1000-gps/docs/development/contributing.rst

 #################

-The makefile included with this build of the docs has several new features for assisting generating new docs, most prominant being the
+The makefile included with this build of the docs has several new features for assisting generating new docs, most prominent being the

 .. code-block:: shell